 I’ll try to keep this brief as many of these are self explanatory.
 Menu items let you see all data in the system and let you drill down to project details very easily.

-If you like what you see, we can set up a Zoom session where I can walk you through the rest and answer any questions you have.
+If you like what you see, let’s set up a no-obligation, 30-minute Zoom session where I can walk you through the rest and answer any questions you have.